 If you want the client to sign and start working with you, you have to convince them that your work is amazing.
 Besides the price, one of the key determining factors in whether you get hired is your portfolio.
 Of course, sending your full portfolio is not convenient because you want the client’s full focus on the proposal.

 This is why you need to add a section with proof.
 We have this section in each of our proposal templates and it basically shows testimonials/proof from previous clients, along with examples of your work.
 Instead of including your entire portfolio, just show an example or two of your previous work which is most similar to what the client wants to be done.
+For example, some content that you wrote, a few designs you made, etc.

 If someone wants you to redesign your website, you may be thinking it’s a good chance to spice up your offer and try to upsell the client.
 For example, adding social media graphics to the lot for an increased price.